 The Company's revenue from contracts with customers that are in scope of Topic 606 represents the commission income that the Company's 100% owned insurance agencies, Auto Insurance Specialists LLC ("AIS") and PoliSeek AIS Insurance Solutions, Inc. ("Poliseek"), earned from third-party insurers.
-The Company's commission income from third-party insurers was approximately \$16.3 million and \$16.0 million representing approximately 0.4% and 0.5% of the consolidated total revenue, for the years ended December 31, 2019 and 2018, respectively, with related expenses of approximately \$10.5 million for each of the years ended December 31, 2019 and 2018.
+The Company's commission income from third-party insurers was approximately \$18.0 million, \$16.3 million and \$16.0 million, with related expenses of approximately \$11.8 million, \$10.5 million and \$10.5 million, for the years ended December 31, 2020, 2019 and 2018, respectively.
 Due to the immateriality of the Company's commission income and its related expenses to the overall consolidated financial statements, the commission income, net of related expenses, is included in other revenues in the Company's consolidated statements of operations, and in other income of the Property and Casualty business segment in the Company's segment reporting in accordance with Topic 280, Segment Reporting (see Note 20.
 Segment Information).

 AIS and PoliSeek are primarily engaged in the marketing and sales of insurance policies in private passenger automobile, commercial automobile and homeowners lines of business.
 Their revenues primarily consist of commission income received from property and casualty insurers.
 The primary performance obligation of AIS and Poliseek in return for the commission income from the insurers is to complete the sale of the policy and deliver the control of the policy to the insurer prior to the policy effective date.
 The total revenue from the sale of a policy is recognized when the sale is complete and the policy is effective as all the material aspects of the performance obligation are satisfied and the insurer is deemed to obtain control of the insurance policy at that time.
 The commission income is constrained such that the revenue is recognized only to the extent that the commission income received is not likely to be returned to the insurers due to policy cancellations.
 Any commission income not received when the sale is complete is recognized as commission income receivable, which is included in other receivables in the Company's consolidated balance sheets.
-Commission income receivable at December 31, 2019 and 2018 was approximately \$1.2 million.
+Commission income receivable at December 31, 2020 and 2019 was approximately \$1.2 million.

 A refund liability is recorded for the expected amount of the commission income that has to be returned to the insurers based on estimated policy cancellations.
 The refund liability is computed for the entire portfolio of contracts as a practical expedient, using the expected value method based on all relevant information, including historical data.
-The refund liability at December 31, 2019 and 2018 was approximately \$0.7 million, which was included in other liabilities in the Company's consolidated balance sheets.
+The refund liability at December 31, 2020 and 2019 was approximately \$0.9 million and \$0.7 million, respectively, which was included in other liabilities in the Company's consolidated balance sheets.

-As of December 31, 2019 and 2018, the Company had no contract assets, contract liabilities, capitalized costs to obtain or fulfill a contract, or remaining performance obligations associated with unrecognized revenues.
+As of December 31, 2020 and 2019, the Company had no contract assets, contract liabilities, capitalized costs to obtain or fulfill a contract, or remaining performance obligations associated with unrecognized revenues.